Top productivity tools for remote teams

 ☁️ Cloud storage and file-sharing tools

 Working remotely requires not only different means of communication but also file management and sharing.
-Since your team members can be scattered all around the world, it’s necessary to have a reliable method of storing and sharing your files so they can be accessed at all times.
+Since your team members can be scattered all around the world, it’s necessary to have a reliable method of storing and sharing your files, so they can be accessed at all times.

-🔹 Pricing: The premium account for one user will set you back around $8 per month for 1TB of data, which is plenty enough for anyone who doesn’t have to deal with chunky files.
-If that’s not enough, you can upgrade to the Advanced plan for $20 per month and get unlimited storage – which sounds like a great deal.
+🔹 Pricing: The premium account for one user will set you back around $9 per month for 2 TB of data, which is plenty enough for anyone who doesn’t have to deal with chunky files.
+If that’s not enough, you can upgrade to the Family plan for $16.99 per month and get to share 2 TB of storage.

 🗃️ File collaboration tools

-🔹 Pricing: The business accounts start at $6 per user, per month, which is a small fee for tools such as Docs, Sheets, Slides and many others rolled into one package (which you’ll then be able to use with 300 teammates and store in 30 GB storage spaces per user).
+🔹 Pricing: The business accounts start at $5.30 per user, per month, which is a small fee for tools such as Docs, Sheets, Slides and many others rolled into one package (which you’ll then be able to use with 300 teammates and store in 30 GB storage spaces per user).

 🔹 Highlight feature: The previously mentioned Docs, Sheets, and Slides are a great space for content collaboration — for example, once you create a Google Docs and share it with your team, you’ll all be able to edit that document together, in real-time, while all your changes get synced automatically, across devices.

 🔹 Highlight feature: Version control allows you to see all changes made on a document, who made them, and when — you’ll also be able to easily revert to previous versions of documents, if you find this necessary.

 🎛️ Project management tools